bertiebertolo/Auto_BLASTp/README.md

 6. **Optional: Update PATH**:
    - If you prefer not to keep the BLAST folder in the project directory, you can add the `ncbi-blast-2.16.0+/bin` directory to your system's PATH environment variable.
 This will allow BLAST commands to be executed from any location.

+7. **Recommended: Use Jupyter Notebook**:
+   - For better interactivity and visualization, it is highly recommended to run this project in Jupyter Notebook.
+You can launch it by running:
+     ```bash
+     jupyter notebook
+     ```
+   - This will open a web interface where you can run your Python code interactively and view results such as the BLASTp output and CSV summaries.

 ### **Folder Structure**